Disclosure and Agreement for Certificates of Deposit

 A. This Agreement

-This Disclosure and Agreement for Certificates of Deposit contains the terms, conditions, liabilities, rights and responsibilities for Certificate of Deposits at Capitol Federal Savings Bank (the "Bank").
+This Disclosure and Agreement for Certificates of Deposit contains the terms, conditions, liabilities, rights and responsibilities for Certificate of Deposits at Capitol Federal® Savings Bank (the "Bank").
 In addition, the Bank provides additional disclosures to you about your accounts and additional documents or terms relating to particular services, all of which (as they may be amended from time to time) are incorporated into this document by reference.
 These additional disclosures include (among others) your deposit account signature card, and disclosures you are provided at the time you open a deposit account, as well as terms and conditions that apply to specific services.
 This Disclosure and Agreement for Certificates of Deposit, the signature card and all disclosures provided at the time you open your deposit account and thereafter constitute the "Agreement".
-As used in this Agreement, the terms "we", "us" and "our" refer to the Bank and the terms "you" and "your refer to the person(s) (whether one or more), partnership, corporation, association or other entity who maintains one or more certificate of deposit (each a "CD", "deposit account" or "account") with us.
+As used in this Agreement, the terms "we", "us" and "our" refer to the Bank and the terms "you" and "your refer to the person(s) (whether one or more), partnership, corporation, association or other entity that maintains one or more certificate of deposit (each a "CD", "deposit account" or "account") with us.

 (back to top)